.NET 4, do you know the new features? - Top 10 Least Known Features

 Introduction: Allows you to talk to GPS sensors that Windows 7 supports.

-More detail: http://www.sadev.co.za/content/net-4-baby-steps-part-x-location-location-location
+More detail: https://www.sadev.co.za/content/net-4-baby-steps-part-x-location-location-location

-CLR/BCL: 64bit identification on Environment class
+| CLR/BCL: 64-bit identification on the Environment class |

 PPDK: 83%

-More detail: http://www.sadev.co.za/content/net-4-baby-steps-part-xiii-tiny-steps
+More detail: https://www.sadev.co.za/content/net-4-baby-steps-part-xiii-tiny-steps

-CLR/BCL: Improved NGen sub-system
+| CLR/BCL: Improved NGen subsystem |

 PPDK: 82%